As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 The world’s second-highest summit is also the toughest to climb and has long been known among the climbing community as the “savage mountain.”
 Situated on the border between Pakistan and China, K2 is located amid the highest concentration of 8,000-metre mountains on Earth.

 While its prominent stature and dangerous reputation have made climbing K2 one of the most coveted challenges in mountaineering, fewer people have stood on its summit than been in space.
 On 16 January 2021, the peak became the last of the 8000ers to be climbed in the winter, a feat that is unlikely to be repeated anytime soon.

-Despite the myriad difficulties associated with successfully making it to the top of K2, dozens of climbers attempt to reach the summit each year, adding the mountain’s mystique.
+Despite the myriad difficulties associated with successfully making it to the top of K2, dozens of climbers attempt to reach the summit each year, adding to the mountain’s mystique.

 Challenges of climbing K2

-From the technical snow, rock and ice climbing required to reach its summit to the time spent in the so-called “death zone” and harsh weather conditions, there is no shortage of challenges associated with climbing K2.
+From the technical snow, rock and ice climbing required to reach its summit to the time spent in the so-called death zone and harsh weather conditions, there is no shortage of challenges associated with climbing K2.

 Among the technical challenges are steep ascents up exposed ridgelines and rock faces, some of which have grades of up to 80 degrees.
 Due to the geography of the peak, avalanches are a constant threat throughout the ascent.
-The climb finishes with a steep ascent through a narrow couloir surrounded by unstable seracs to top it all off.
+The climb finishes with a steep ascent through the Bottleneck, a narrow couloir surrounded by unstable seracs to top it all off.